LitoMore/raycast-language-detector/README.md

 This uses all possible detectors in the `Detector.AI`, `Detector.LanguageDetect`, `Detector.TinyLD` order.
 It there is no result, it will fallback to the next detector.

+The fallthrough order of detectors can be customized, you can simply pass in an array of `Detector` to `options.detectors`.

 ```typescript
 export declare const detect: (
 	text: string,